Complexity of distances: Theory of generalized analytic equivalence relations: Introduction

-We also suggest a generalization of orbit equivalence relations.
-That is, something we called \emph{orbit pseudometrics}.
-Under some natural restrictions, these seem to form an interesting class of analytic pseudometrics.
-Indeed, most of the analytic pseudometrics we consider in this paper are bi-reducible with such orbit pseudometrics.
-Moreover, the equivalence relation $E_1$ is not Borel reducible to equivalences given by these orbit pseudometrics.
+It can be certainly said that most of the most important analytic equivalence relations come from Polish group actions on standard Borel spaces.
+Such equivalence relations are called \emph{orbit equivalence relations}.
+Another main innovation of the paper is to suggest a continuous generalization of this class of equivalence relations.
+That is something we call \emph{orbit pseudometrics}.
+Under some natural restrictions, these seem to form a very interesting class of analytic pseudometrics.
+Indeed, many of the interesting and non-trivial analytic pseudometrics are bi-reducible with such orbit pseudometrics.
+The feature that makes them particularly interesting is that the equivalence relation $E_1$ is not Borel reducible to equivalence relations induced by these orbit pseudometrics, which we prove in this paper.

-We start where Section 8 of \cite{BYDNT} finished, by focusing on the Gromov-Hausdorff and Kadets pseudometrics.
-However, we consider many other pseudometrics such as the Gromov-Hausdorff distances restricted on Banach spaces or several classes of metric spaces, the Hausdorff-Lipschitz distance of Gromov (from \cite{Gro}), the net distance of Dutrieux and Kalton (from \cite{DuKa}), the Lipschitz distance on metric spaces and Banach spaces, or the standard Banach-Mazur distance.
+The goal of this paper is first to define these new notions and make some first steps in establishing general theory around them.
+Second, we generalize the celebrated result of Kechris and Louveau about non-reducibility of the equivalence relation $E_1$ in the setting of orbit pseudometrics and using our methods we answer Question 8.4 from \cite{BYDNT} about Borelness of some of these pseudometrics.
+We provide also several reductions between the Gromov-Hausdorff distance defined on different classes of metric spaces.
+However, we have a complementary paper \cite{CDKpart2} where we concentrate reductions between the most common pseudometrics appearing in functional analysis and metric geometry.

 We summarize our main results below.
-First we show several reductions between pseudometrics mentioned above. \begin{thmx} \begin{enumerate} \item The following pseudometrics are mutually Borel-uniformly continuous bi-reducible: the {\bf Gromov-Hausdorff distance} when restricted to Polish metric spaces, to metric spaces bounded from above, from below, from both above and below, to Banach spaces; the {\bf Banach-Mazur distance} on Banach spaces, the {\bf Lipschitz distance} on Polish metric spaces and Banach spaces; the {\bf Kadets distance} on Banach spaces; the {\bf Hausdorff-Lipschitz distance} on Polish meric spaces; the {\bf net distance} on Banach spaces. \item The pseudometrics above are Borel-uniformly continuous reducible to the {\bf uniform} distance on Banach spaces. \end{enumerate} \end{thmx}
+We show several reductions between the Gromov-Hausdorff distance defined on various classes of metric spaces. \begin{thmx} The following restrictions of the Gromov-Hausdorff distance are mutually Borel-uniformly continuous bi-reducible: Gromov-Hausdorff distance defined on all Polish metric spaces, restricted to Polish metric spaces bounded from above, from below, from both above and below (see Theorem~\ref{thm:gh}). \end{thmx}